Educator Gives Back After Recovering From Two Brain Aneurysms

 Giving Back to Other Survivors

 Aretha has learned to walk again, retrained her left arm, which was immobilized, and continues to regain more movement in her fingers.
-As part of her recovery journey, she started practicing yoga through the LoveYourBrain Foundation, a leading source of resources and education for those with brain injuries.
+As part of her recovery journey, she started practicing yoga through the LoveYourBrain Foundation, a leading source of resources and education for those with brain injuries, and has since come full circle to become a certified instructor herself.
 She also participated in a Brain Aneurysm Foundation Advocacy Day in Washington, D.C.

-Last year, she asked Dr. Corzo if she could volunteer in the rehab unit at Riverview, and she now offers weekly support as a mentor for those returning home after rehab.
+Since 2024, she has also been a volunteer in the rehabilitation unit at Riverview, offering weekly support as a mentor to those returning home after rehabilitation.

 “This part has been very fulfilling for me and has helped me channel what happened to me into helping others by sharing my story,” Aretha says.